raspberrypilearning/packaging-your-code/en/step_5.md

 --- /task ---

-To learn more about distributing your Python projects have a look at the [Python Packaging Guide](http://python-packaging.readthedocs.io/en/latest/index.html).
+To learn more about distributing your Python projects have a look at the [Python Packaging User Guide](https://packaging.python.org/tutorials/packaging-projects/).